-Biden wants to increase family planning funding.
+Biden wants more funds for family planning.
 Clinics say they need it.

 “It’s a real disparity in care not to be able to access the same services that someone who does have insurance is able to,” Lockley said.

 For Melida Tamayo, a social worker at the Public Health Solutions’ Fort Greene location, the Trump-era period of uncertainty about what counseling she could provide was difficult.
-Tamayo said that due to chronic underfunding, the clinic is unable to offer as many free medications and services they’d like to, particularly when it comes to reproductive and sexual health.
+Tamayo said that because of chronic underfunding, the clinic is unable to offer as many free medications and services they would like, particularly when it comes to reproductive and sexual health.
 She said that they’ve had to turn away clients seeking medication that could prevent against common and potentially life-threatening sexually transmitted illnesses, which may force them to forgo care or seek it elsewhere at a high financial cost.

 About one-third of the center’s patients are born outside the United States, Tamayo added, and during the pandemic, she has seen more young patients seeking pregnancy counseling.